Bambouti: Central African Republic Civil War (2012-present)

 In October 2019 armed group Union for Peace in the Central African Republic took control of Bambouti.
 Later, the Lord's Resistance Army took control of the area.

-On 8 November 2020, in response to UPC incursion into South Sudan territories, an armed group from South Sudan led by James Nando Mark attacked Bambouti and killed two UPC members.
+On 8 November 2020, in response to UPC incursion into South Sudanese territory, an armed group from South Sudan led by James Nando attacked Bambouti and killed two UPC members.
 Afterward, the armed group withdrew to South Sudan and UPC regained control of the town.
 In response to the attack, UPC kidnapped Bambouti's mayor.

 On 15 March 2023, a self-defense militia group named Azande Ani Kpi Gbe captured Bambouti from UPC rebels.
 As a result, UPC withdrew to a place not far from the town.
 UPC rebels attacked Azande Ani Kpi Gbe militia in Bambouti to recapture the town on 30 March 2023.
 Azande self-defense militia managed to repel the attack.
 Nevertheless, both sides suffered casualties.
 South Sudan Army attacked Azande Ani Kpi Gbe position in Bambouti on 23 April 2023.
 Azande Ani Kpi Gbe militia repelled the attack and both warring parties suffered casualties.

 MINUSCA deployed its forces to Bambouti on 8 May 2024.
+AAKG militia attacked Bambouti on 28 December 2025.
+Less than an hour, AAKG militia seized the town, and FACA soldiers fled either to Source Yubu or the MINUSCA base.
+The militia also took hostage the sub-prefect.
+FACA and Wagner recaptured the town on 1 January 2026 morning.